apple/tensorflow_macos/README.md

+## *You can now leverage Apple’s tensorflow-metal PluggableDevice in TensorFlow v2.5 for accelerated training on Mac GPUs directly with Metal.
+Learn more [here](https://developer.apple.com/metal/tensorflow-plugin/).*

 ## Mac-optimized TensorFlow and TensorFlow Addons

 ### INTRODUCTION